-If you're interested in giving it a try, you can download from here.
+If you're interested in giving it a try, feel free to reach out.
 Please know that it's still very much a work in progress, but core functionality and the guts of the app are mostly in place.

 Amnesia requires a browser extension to record your history.
 The extension for Safari is included in the app and can be enabled in Safari's Preferences.

-The Chrome / Brave extension can be downloaded here.
+The Chrome / Brave extensions will need to be installed manually.
 Because it has not yet been approved by Google, you'll need to unzip the file and load it as an "unpacked extension".